canonical/craft-parts/docs/explanation/parts.rst

 programming languages using appropriate build systems, libraries and frameworks.
-If a plugin is not available for a particular combination of these attributes, a basic plugin can be used to manually specify the build actions to be taken, using the ``override-build`` property.
+If a plugin is not available for a particular combination of these attributes, a basic plugin can be used to manually specify the build actions to be taken, using the :ref:`override_build` property.
 This property can also be used to replace or extend the build process provided by a plugin.

 When a plugin is used, it exposes additional properties that can be used to define behaviour that is specific to the type of project that the plugin